-Within the project consortium IRGC Executive Director, Marie-Valentine Florin, leads the research pillar on “governance and technologies: interrelations and opportunities”.
+Within the project consortium, IRGC Executive Director Marie-Valentine Florin leads the research pillar on “governance and technologies: interrelations and opportunities”.
 The research focuses on:

 - Understanding how emerging technologies and governance interact.
 For example: how distributed ledger technologies are used by governments or public administrations

 - Analyzing new developments and current trends in the governance of and by various emerging technologies.
-For example: initiatives to regulate AI and to use AI for automating decision making
+For example: initiatives to regulate AI and to use AI for automating decision-making

 - Developing policy recommendations in the fields of open source standards, distributed ledger (blockchain) technologies, and artificial intelligence (machine learning).

 TRIGGER project has received funding from the European Union’s Horizon 2020 Research and Innovation programme, under the Grant Agreement number 822735.
-This website reflects only the author’s view and the Commission is not responsible for any use that maybe made of the information it contains.
+This website reflects only the author’s view and the Commission is not responsible for any use that may be made of the information it contains.